 How do you get a refund from the Microsoft Store?

 Thankfully, the process of claiming a refund from the Microsoft Store is relatively straightforward - for digital purchases, anyway.

-And that should be it.
-You should get an instant refund, without any need to fill in a form or talk to a customer service representative.
-There may be cases where Microsoft will want to verify the reason for the refund, and under these circumstances, you should be put in touch with a Microsoft rep within 72 hours of applying.
+You may get a refund immediately, but more likely Microsoft will want to verify the reason for the refund, and under these circumstances, you should be put in touch with a Microsoft rep within 72 hours of applying.

 Click here for the best Microsoft voucher codes.